A Do-It-Yourself (DIY) Drop-in Space

 We also have a fully stocked tea and coffee selection and a jar of biscuits available for when your blood sugar level drops or your patience runs out.

 We’ve got a fully stocked bike repair tool kit (so you don’t have to fork out for a tool you’ll only use twice).
 Our tools are made by respected trade manufacturers such as Park Tool, Unior and Pedros (and sometimes by us).
-If you need to do a specialist job, check in with us first to make sure we have what you need.
 We also have lubes and cleaners, we use Green Oil ecological stuff as much as possible.

 New bike parts